 Pros and cons of all year round available flowers.
 Another thing to remember is that some flowers now are available all through the year.
 Roses, Lillies, Carnations, Gerbera, and Iris.
 This is achieved by force growing the blooms in big greenhouses.
 Holland plays a huge role in this, however the drawback is that the blooms loose most if not all their fragrance.
 A good example of this are Roses: How often do you smell a rose from the garden their perfume is so strong.
 This is not the same for roses that have been force grown.
 The main goal for growers is how to provide enough roses to sell at the auctions which are perfectly straight.
 They are grown using hydroponics...
 The roots have never felt natural soil and are pumped with chemicals to grow straight and strong.
-The unfortunate comprises of all this force growing is the lack of fragrance.

 Locally grown seasonal flowers are so much more unique.
 They are all different sized blooms, the stems are all different lengths and shapes and they smell devine.
 They will produce a much more natural look too.